There is scope for postgraduate studies in all five major research areas being conducted at PBI.

 Please note that these scholarships are very competitive and that applicants need a strong application in order to have a chance of success.

 Applicants with some chance of success are those who have the equivalent of an Australian First Class Honours degree and a Master's degree by research (for Master's applicants only Honours Bachelor's applies).
 Honours degrees include a substantial research thesis in the final year.
 The percentage marks required to obtain a First Class degree are 85% or better.
 Evidence of academic research such as research projects resulting in theses and/or published papers (especially in international journals) also counts for IPRS selection.
 All candidates whose first language is not English or whose previous studies are not from institutions where English is the only medium of instruction must achieve a minimum score of IELTS 6.5 (with no band less than 6.0).
 Candidates for degrees in the Faculties of Architecture, Economics and Law must reach a minimum score of IELTS 7.0 (with no band less than 6.0).
-For the purpose of IPRS, TOEFL results are not acceptable.

 For further information relating to the opportunities at the Plant Breeding Institute please follow the links below: